colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 have them recompute the entire network configuration whenever they realize they need to take over for the master.
 Their only job in the meantime is to monitor the liveness of the master!

+Of course, the tradeoff here is that it may take significantly longer for the newly elected master to get up to speed.

 We can apply the same trick to avoid race conditions between concurrent events at the master: instead of maintaining locks between threads, just restart